nerdijoe/nerdijoe.github.io/index.md

 ![Rudy Wahjudi](/assets/images/rudy.jpeg){:.round_pic}

 Hi!
 My name is Rudy.
 I code in Node.js, Javascript, Python, Ruby, Java, and C++.
-Some of the frameworks that I have worked on: React.js, React Native, Vue.js, Flask, Spring, Spring Boot, Ruby on Rails and some machine learning libraries.
+Frameworks and tools that I have worked on: React.js, React Native, Vue.js, Flask, Spring, Ruby on Rails, Docker, Kubernetes, AWS, GCP, and some machine learning libraries.

 I like american football 🏈, basketball 🏀 and ultimate frisbee 💿.